dmpe/bachelor/README.md

 **Then**

 Only if you are sure that `rJava` works (e.g. you can load it without getting any errors), only then you can execute first 10 lines of the code in the `6_UnserSensi\BackToDetails.R`.
-This is basically the starting point to reproduce any data frame.
+This is basically the starting point to reproduce any data frames & values.

 ## Citation